 The Weidner Collection at Stanford University

-The Weidner Foundation entrusted care of our Weidner Collection to the Hoover Institute at Stanford University in Palo Alto, California.
-The Collection includes the personal correspondence, papers, and documents of John Weidner; a wide array of additional materials related to the Dutch-Paris Line; historical artifacts, such as Weidner’s Medal of Freedom and other awards and citations; and recorded interviews with survivors and rescuers.
-Much of the material in the collection was gathered by Weidner himself after World War II and was later organized by historian Alberto Sbacchi.
+The Weidner Collection is housed with the European Collections of the Hoover Institution at Stanford University in Palo Alto, California.
+The Weidner Collection includes the personal correspondence, papers, and documents of John Weidner; a wide array of additional materials related to the Dutch-Paris Line; historical artifacts, such as Weidner’s United States Medal of Freedom and other awards and citations; and recorded interviews with survivors and rescuers.
+Much of the material in the collection was gathered by Weidner himself after World War II and was later organized by historian Alberto Sbacchi and others.
 Materials in the Collection are in English, French, and Dutch, and fill 96 manuscript boxes, 12 oversized boxes, 1 card file box, and 9 motion picture film reels.
 A partial inventory of the Weidner Collection is now available online.

-The Weidner Collection is open to scholars conducting strictly non-commercial research on Weidner and the Dutch-Paris Line.
-The John Weidner Foundation holds exclusive rights to the name, image, and likeness of John Weidner, and to any commercial uses of information contained in the Weidner Collection.
+The Weidner Collection is open to scholars conducting research on Weidner and the Dutch-Paris Line.
+The John Henry Weidner Foundation for Altruism retains the intellectual property rights and copyrights to the Collection.
 Inquiries about conducting research using the Weidner Collection should be directed to the Hoover Institution.
 All inquiries about copyrights and permissions for use of Weidner Collection materials should be directed to the Weidner Foundation.

-Through grants from the Weidner Foundation, and with exclusive access to the Weidner Collection, historian Megan Koreman (whose parents were part of the Dutch resistance) spent more than a decade researching the Dutch-Paris Line.
-Her book, The Escape Line (published in Dutch under the title Gewone Helden), now tells the full story of one of the most important rescue operations of World War II for the first time.
+Through funding from the Weidner Foundation, and with exclusive access to the Weidner Collection, historian Megan Koreman spent nearly a decade researching and writing The Escape Line.
+The book tells the detailed history of one of the most important rescue operations of World War II for the first time.

 —Kirkus, starred review